ShadChad/100-Days-Of-Python/README.md

 # 100-Days-Of-Python
 This is Shad coding python for 100 days.
+The other days after day 77 are included in Folder Namer "Exercise".